teamradish/TRTwitchPlaysBot/Wiki/Syntax-Walkthrough.md

 ## Dynamic Input Macros

-Adding on top of input macros is dynamic input macros.
+Adding further to input macros is dynamic input macros.
 Dynamic input macros accept arguments that are substituted for text passed in.
-Similar to input macros, dynamic input macros also start with "#", but following the name is a series of arguments followed by parenthesis.
+Similar to input macros, dynamic input macros also start with "#", but following the name is a series of arguments enclosed in parenthesis.
 Substitutions for each argument are numbers enclosed in angled brackets, starting at zero.

 That's a lot to absorb, so we'll demonstrate it.
 Using dynamic macros, we can make Mario move left or right depending on which input we pass in.
 Sounds cool?
-Let's see it in action!
+Let's see it in action.

 ![TutDynamicMacros](./Images/Tutorial/TutDynamicMacros.gif)